We gratefully acknowledge our funders:

 Generous funding from the County of Essex Division of Housing and Community Development supports the JFS Housecalls program, which provides vital in-home social work and health care services for the frail and homebound elderly who are living in Jewish Community Housing Corporation senior housing.

-Generous funding from the County of Essex’s Division of Senior Services supports JFS’s Friend Advocate program, bringing critical in-home services for low-income, frail, home-bound clients in Essex County.
+Generous funding from the County of Essex’s Division of Senior Services supports JFS’s Money Management program, bringing critical in-home services for low-income, frail, home-bound clients in Essex County.

 The Federal Emergency Management Agency (FEMA)’s Emergency Food and Shelter Program provide emergency rental and utility financial assistance through JFS’s safety net services program.

 Support from the Greater Newark Holiday Fund furthers JFS’s safety net services program, enabling JFS to provide a coordinated response to individuals and families seeking emergency financial support.

 The Healthcare Foundation of New Jersey has been a strategic funding partner of JFS for many years.
 Currently, HFNJ provides funding for many of our programs and services.

 The IOLTA Fund of the Bar of NJ supports the Rachel Legal Program by allocating funds for an attorney to assist victims of domestic violence in seeking restraining orders.